-Sleeplessness or inability to sleep during nighttime is called insomnia; it is a prevalent condition that spreads all over people.
+Sleeplessness or inability to sleep during nighttime is called insomnia, a prevalent condition spreading all over people.
 While you face severe symptoms like lack of sleep, you may consult your doctor and seek medical attention immediately.

 What Is Ambien?